cloudlinux/kuberdock-docker/docker/docs/reference/glossary.md

 you to manage the lifecycle of the container performing additional operations after the container is created.

+## libnetwork

+libnetwork provides a native Go implementation for creating and managing container network namespaces and other network resources.
+It manage the networking lifecycle of the container performing additional operations after the container is created.

 ## link

-links provide an interface to connect Docker containers running on the same host to each other without exposing the hosts' network ports.
-When you set up a link, you create a conduit between a source container and a recipient container.
+links provide a legacy interface to connect Docker containers running on the same host to each other without exposing the hosts' network ports.
+Use the Docker networks feature instead.
-The recipient can then access select data about the source.
-To create a link, you can use the `--link` flag.

 ## Machine